GDYT Frequently Asked Questions – Program Providers

 Youth will complete a web-based, on-line application found at www.GDYT.org.

 Selected providers will be allocated a number of youth slots to fill with eligible youth and contracted to provide these youth with training and high quality work experiences.
 Youth slot allocations to Program Providers by Connect Detroit are based on available funding and typically range between 5 and 50 slots.

 No. All participating youth will be paid by Connect Detroit through the Grow Detroit’s Young Talent program.
-Program Providers will be responsible for inputting youth hours into the online payroll system and submitting each youth’s timesheets to Connect Detroit.
+Program Providers will be responsible for approving youth hours in the online payroll system and submitting each youth’s timesheets or stipend requests to Connect Detroit.